OrionExplorer/dcpam/README.md

 | JSON                               | native           |

 DCPAM can access files from local or remote locations.
 The latter are fetched via HTTP protocol.
+Files are loaded to temporary tables in DCPAM or external database to make SQL operations possible for this kind of data.

 ### DCPAM Database
 DCPAM is designed to be as most customizable as it needs to be.